Bird Surveys

 When do I need to have a bird survey?

-Nesting Bird Survey can determine whether active nests are present in a pre-defined area of habitat.
-Species, and often stage, can be estimated allowing accurate timeframes and recommendations to be made and impacts to be avoided.
-Most often required during the main breeding season which is generally accepted as being between March and September.
+A Nesting Bird Survey can determine whether active nests are present in a pre-defined area of habitat.
+Most often required during the main breeding season, which is generally accepted as being between March and September.

-Where suitable habitat exists a Raptor Survey may be required to determine species and territories within or near to a site.
-Undertaken during the main breeding season depending upon habitats present.
+Where suitable habitat exists, a Raptor Survey may be required to determine species and territories within or near a site.
+Undertaken during the main breeding season, depending on the habitats present.

 3